filecoin-project/lotus-docs/content/en/kb/ImportData/index.md

 > During normal operation bidbot listens, bids, downloads data, and then calls ImportData. https://github.com/textileio/bidbot/blob/v0.1.6/service/store/store.go#L615-L622

 The question is: How do you organize your API access/where bidbot runs?
-Does it expect the above to happen on the market node, or do you actual give bidbot miner-node credentials?
+Does it expect the above to happen on the market node, or do you actually give bidbot miner-node credentials?
 Something else?

 ## Environment: